 Exercises for Children with Neurological Conditions: Upper Limb Active Movement Exercises

-KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Occupational Therapy departments share useful upper limb active movement exercises for children with long-term neurological conditions.
+KK Women’s and Children’s Hospital (KKH) Paediatric Neurology Service and Occupational Therapy Service share useful upper limb active movement exercises for children with long-term neurological conditions.

 Exercising the upper limb joints